 The diagnosis of a hearing loss is made by taking a careful history, performing an accurate exam, and thoughtfully utilizing diagnostic testing, including audiometry (a hearing test), computed tomography (CT) and magnetic resonance imaging (MRI).
 At The Rontal Clinic, we have audiometry, a state-of-the-art Sieman’s CT scanner and a hearing aid outlet – Oakland Hearing Aid Center – on-site, eliminating the need for multiple trips to the office and an expedited diagnosis and treatment.

 Hearing loss can be frustrating and isolating.
-A you can not easily hear those around you, you can feel cut off, even ignored.
+You can not easily hear those around you, you can feel cut off, even ignored.
 Perhaps you feel embarrassed to ask others to repeat themselves over and over, quickly, resulting in frustration.
 Thankfully, many types of hearing loss can be improved with hearing aids.

-Our major goal is to return the you to the speaking world.
+Our major goal is to return you to the speaking world.
 We want to you to enjoy your family and friends rather than avoiding the company of others to escape the frustration of communication.

 We developed Oakland Hearing Aid Company with this goal in mind.
 Unlike obtaining hearing aids from a warehouse convenience store, for instance, we combine the examination and opinion of a Board-Certified ENT doctor in our practice with the examination and opinion of our Board-Certified audiologists to prescribe and dispense hearing aids.
 We offer a range of options and make every attempt to utilize insurance coverage and propose a device that fits your budget.
-We also continue to advocate politically for improved insurance coverage of hearing aids.
+We also continue to advocate politically for improved insurance coverage for hearing aids.